Thoracic Manipulation for Neck Pain Patients

 Patients begin in a neutral* seated position and are asked to move through full cervical ROM in each direction (flexion, extension, right rotation, left rotation) to identify their most painful movement (comparable sign).

-The participant was then asked: “Are your symptoms ‘better,’ ‘worse,’ or ‘the same’”?
-A positive test was indicated by a response of ‘better’, as well as ‘the same’ if significant improvement in cervical rotation was obtained.
+The participant was then asked, “Are your symptoms ‘better,’ ‘worse,’ or ‘the same’”?
+A positive test was indicated by a response of ‘better’ and ‘the same’ if significant improvement in cervical rotation was obtained.

 A negative test was indicated by a response of ‘worse’, as well as ‘the same’ when significant improvement in cervical rotation was not obtained.
 Significant improvement in cervical motion was operationally defined as 10 degrees (4).